-1Commercial Port Company pursuant to the Port Companies Act 1988 and not a Council Controlled Organisation in accordance with the Local Government Act 2002
+- 1. Commercial Port Company pursuant to the Port Companies Act 1988 and not a Council Controlled Organisation in accordance with the Local Government Act 2002 - 2.
+Council Controlled Trading Organisation in accordance with the Local Government Act 2002

 WRC Holdings Limited is an investment holding company.
 On 31 March 2020 Port Investments Limited was merged with WRC Holdings Limited, to simplify the company structure.
 The main operating companies in the group are CentrePort Limited and Greater Wellington Rail Limited.
 Every year, WRC Holdings Limited provides to Greater Wellington, as 100 percent shareholder, a Statement of Intent for the WRC Holdings Group.